quasilyte/pathing/README.md

 	// A flying unit can go in a straight line. p = bfs.BuildPath(g, startPos, finishPos, flyingLayer)
 	fmt.Println(p.Steps.String(), "- flying layer path")

-	// A path building result has some extra information bits you might be interested in.
-	// Usually, you only need the Steps part, so you can pass it around instead of the
-	// entire result object
-	fmt.Println(p.Finish, p.Partial)
 }
 ```